Yvette Hobzek, a Seattle-area real estate broker, filed suit against vacation rental company HomeAway on Monday, alleging racial discrimination.

 In June, Hobzek tried to book a townhouse on VRBO so that her family could visit her mother in New York City.
-VRBO required Hobzek to identify herself and provide reasons for visiting to the property agent.
+The property owner required Hobzek to identify herself and provide reasons for visiting in her VRBO booking form.

 Hobzek didn’t hear back and the property remained available on VRBO, so she tried using the site’s “instant book” feature and submitted payment for the stay.
 The property agent responded and said the unit was unavailable.

 The townhouse remained open on the site.
 Hobzek complained to VRBO and the company’s customer service rep told her to contact the property agent directly.
 She called the agent and explained that she was facing roadblocks when she tried to book.
 The agent allegedly said he knew who she was and that he did not rent to “[her] kind,” according to the complaint:

 Hobzek immediately told Defendants’ agent that he could not reject her because of her race.
 However, the agent stated that he could do whatever he wanted to because he was the designated agent for the townhome property listed on Defendants’ accommodations website.
 Hobzek immediately hung up and contacted Defendants’ corporate offices.

 As the days went on, the townhouse remained available on VRBO.
 Hobzek filed a formal complaint with the company, alleging racial discrimination.